Megwana/whatcamefirst/README.md

 I want all visitors to have had a fun and interactive experience whilst completing the quiz.
 I want them to find the site easy to navigate.
+My target audience is anyone with a curious mind.
+I hope those who answer the majority of the quiz correctly, enjoyed the questions and felt challenged at times or if they have any feedback on how to make it more challenging; they can get in contact via the contact page.
+Furthermore, I hope those who did not score highly, managed to learn something new and either reasearch more about a question topic in their own time or decide to get in touch via the contact page.

 ## 2. User Design Experience (UX)